Chart Color Schemes

 Kangaroo Flat - Golden Square features high concentrations of lone person households, with a lower-than-average median household size

-Family households constitute 63.2% of all households, including 22.2% couples with children, 26.3% couples without children, and 13.5% single parent families.
-Non-family households comprise the remaining 36.8%, with lone person households at 33.4% and group households making up 3.4%.
-The median household size is 2.2 people, smaller than the Rest of Vic. average of 2.4.
+Family households account for 63.2% of all households, including 22.2% couples with children, 26.3% couples without children, and 13.5% single parent families.
+Non-family households constitute the remaining 36.8%, with lone person households at 33.4% and group households comprising 3.4%.
+The median household size is 2.2 people, which is smaller than the Rest of Vic average of 2.4.

 Frequently Asked Questions - Households